1756500824/1756500824.github.io/_pages/about.md

 Education
 ======
-* B.Eng. in Computer Science, Southern University of Science and Technology, 2020 (expected)
+* B.Eng. in Computer Science, Southern University of Science and Technology, 2020